circlefin/malachite/specs/consensus/misbehavior.md

         - `(prevote, h, 2, id(v'))`, and later
         - `(precommit, h, 2, id(v'))`

-**Case 2.** There are at most f faulty validators and all correct processes lock and updated validValue in round 0.
+**Case 2.** There are at most f faulty processes and all correct processes lock and updated validValue in round 0.
 As discussed in the background section, the algorithm is designed in a way that no correct process will ever send any propose, prevote, or precommit message for a value different from `v`.